210927-Reston-UiPath/P2---AI-BIRRI_P-MAXIE_R-RYMARZ_N-SIELATSHOM_O/README.md

 Timed Conditions(Orchestrator Trigger)

-	Note: The purpose of timed conditions is to create a fully automated application that does not require manual input
+	Note: The purpose of the Orchestrator Trigger is fully automate the application that does not require manual input